 During this time of unrest we want to remain committed to the Gospel by continuing to provide ministry for you and your family, as well as, to our community.

 According to the CDC, the simple and practical hygiene that prevents the transmission of regular bugs is just as effective at preventing the spread of coronavirus (which causes COVID-19).
-Due in large part to the recommendations by the CDC we have decided to not gather in person for worship for the next two Sundays.

 We want you to stay informed and feel included in the happenings of the church as much as possible.
 In addition to receiving our bulletin/newsletter through the mail, be on the lookout through our email Daily Updates, FB page and website for additional information.
 If you are not already receiving our bulletin or emails, please email firstname.lastname@example.org and she can add you to our weekly list.